reduxjs/redux-toolkit/CONTRIBUTING.md

 Before opening an issue, please search the [issue tracker](https://github.com/reduxjs/redux-toolkit/issues) to make sure your issue hasn't already been reported.

-Please ask any general and implementation specific questions on [Stack Overflow with a Redux tag](http://stackoverflow.com/questions/tagged/redux?sort=votes&pageSize=50) for support.
+Please ask any general and implementation specific questions on [Stack Overflow with a Redux Toolkit tag](http://stackoverflow.com/questions/tagged/redux-toolkit?sort=votes&pageSize=50) for support.

 ## Development